-Use Soap or Shampoo:
+Use Soap or Shampoo

-Put some shampoo on hand to add the water.
+Put some shampoo on your hand to add the water.
 Use soap or shampoo to clean the cattle after bathing.

-Use other sanitary items:
+Use other sanitary items

 Put sanitary items on hand to add the water.
 Put sanitary items on hand to add the water.
 Put sanitary items on hand to add the water.
 Put sanitary items on hand to add the water.
 Put sanitary items on hand to add the water.

-A cattle bathing system is a kind of livestock watering system, where cattle can be washed before they enter a breeding machine, such as a yam breeding machine and so on.
+A cattle bathing system is a kind of livestock watering system, where cattle can be washed before they enter a breeding machine, such as a yam breeding machine, and so on.

 Rinse the cow: Rinse the cow to make it clean after swimming.
 Give them some fresh feed. change feed for more relaxation for the cattle.

-Remove the water out of livestock:
+Remove the water from livestock

 The first use of water is to remove the surplus of water on livestock when they come out from bathing.

-Dry the Cow:
+Dry the Cow

-Use the ventilating fan to blow the dust out of cattle.
+Use the ventilating fan to blow the dust out of the cattle.
 Leave a place to dry the cattle.

-Dry with clean air:
+Dry with clean air

 Dry the cattle with clean air to make it more comfortable.

-Carry the cattle to pasture:
+Carry the cattle to pasture

-Advantage of cattle bathing:
+Advantages of cattle bathing